 The microphone provides crystal clear sound, so you will hear it if your little one cries.
 In fact, some parents believe the microphone is almost too good, and picks sounds even when their baby is just a little restless while sleeping.

 It should be noted that while the other monitors on this list have rechargeable batteries, this one relies on alkaline batteries.
 It has also been known to go through batteries fairly quickly if heavily used.

-While there are a lot of good options on this list, in my opinion, the DBPOWER Digital Baby Monitor is the best one.
+While there are a lot of good options on this list, in my opinion, the DBPOWER Digital Baby Monitor is the best long range option.
+It’s actually one of the best baby monitors in general.
 This video baby monitor has some of the most impressive features, and is also very well liked by people that own it.